GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 #### Specialize
 If you specialize as a warrior, you gain the following:
-If you have proficiency or expertise with a weapon, you may train a further level with that weapon to acquire mastery with that weapon.
+If you have specialization or expertise with a weapon, you may train a further level with that weapon to acquire mastery with that weapon.
 Doing so enables a benefit unique to that weapon (see chart below).
 Additionally, you gain training with a number of weapons equal to your current level.
 Anytime you gain a new level, you gain training in a weapon of your choice.

 #### Splash
 If you splash warrior as a member of another class, you gain the same benefits as a warrior that chooses to specialize.

-##### **Table**: *Warrior Specializations*
+##### **Table**: *Warrior Mastery*
 | Weapon                 | Benefit      |
 |------------------------|-----------|
 |                        |           |